Wondering how to spend 3 Days in Porto? I’ve got some great ideas for you!

 Planning your next city break to Portugal?
+Wondering what to do in Porto in 3 days.
 Let this be your guide to the ideal 3 days in Porto.

 Porto is undeniably scenic, especially as you look across the Douro River to the historic centre built on a hillside.
 It’s the kind of city that grows on you.
 Little by little as you explore on foot through the alley-woven streets.